2020 Kaiser Permanente Medicare Part D formulary Kaiser Permanente and affiliated pharmacies

 Drug Utilization Management

 Kaiser Permanente has requirements, restrictions, or limits on some covered prescription drugs.
-They’re established by a team of doctors and pharmacists to manage costs to make sure members use these drugs safely and effectively, and to comply with FDA and Medicare guidelines.
+These are established by a team of doctors and pharmacists to prevent waste, manage member costs, ensure safe and effective drug use, and to comply with FDA and Medicare guidelines.
+For example, there are limits on opioid prescriptions, such as lower doses and shorter courses, to ensure your prescribed drug is safe, appropriate and medically necessary.

 Drugs needing our approval♦ could be covered under Medicare Part B or Part D, depending on your medical diagnosis.
 More details from your prescriber might be required to make that decision.